Bluff, Queensland: Education

-Bluff State School is a government primary (Prep-6) school for boys and girls at Main Street (23.5821°S 149.0688°E).
+Bluff State School is a government primary (Prep–6) school for boys and girls at Main Street (23.5821°S 149.0688°E).
 In 2017, the school had an enrolment of 15 students with 2 teachers and 4 non-teaching staff (2 full-time equivalent).

+There are no secondary schools in Bluff.
+The nearest government secondary school is Blackwater State High School in neighbouring Blackwater to the west.